 Such is the case with the new Axe Hold+Touch line of styling products.

 These products fill the gap between hard, crunchy gels and thick, gooey pastes and pomades.
-The line is made up of three products — one each for fine, normal, and thick hair and theory is that the Axe Hold+Touch products will provide “stronghold combined with an irresistible touch that girls love.”
+The line is made up of three products — one each for fine, normal, and thick hair, and the theory is that the Axe Hold+Touch products will provide a “stronghold combined with an irresistible touch that girls love.”
 Not my words — that’s a quote directly from their website.

 So, do the products live up to their claims?
 Yes and no.

-First, I really do like Hold+Touch as styling products.
+First, I really do like Hold+Touch as a styling product.
 I’ve been using the version for fine hair and I really like the hold and texture it allows me to create.
 Unfortunately, not one woman has rushed up to run her fingers through my hair (although a fly did become temporarily lodged in my coif).
-I’m a fairly decent looking guy, so it’s gotta be the product right?
+I’m a fairly decent-looking guy, so it’s gotta be the product right?
 Maybe I need the spray too?
 I digress.

 Each of the three products performed quite well from a hold standpoint.
 I tested the fine hair version on myself and the normal and thick hair versions on my clients and really did get solid results.
 I did find the products get a little stickily fairly quickly after you start working the product in the hair, so you’ve got to work fast.

 To apply the product (as you would work with any pomade or wax), simply rub a pea-sized amount around in the palm of your hands until they start to get warm.
 Work the product through damp hair from crown forward and style (quickly) as you like.

 Because of the “sticky factor,” I’ve found the Hold+Touch products to be most appropriate for the casual, textured styles that are still quite popular these days and also did a great job of providing separation in wavy and curly hair.